Charles Alderson: Career

 service at the University of Edinburgh.
 He was also a Tutor MSc in Applied Linguistics until 1977.
 During his time at the University of Edinburgh he co-authored the English Proficiency Test Battery (EPTB) Version D. In 1977 he was appointed as the Head of Research and Development Unit, Modern Language Centre (CELE), National Autonomous University of Mexico (UNAM), Mexico City.
 In 1979 he became the Director of Testing, English Language Institute, University of Michigan, Ann Arbor, Michigan, United States.

-He was a Teaching Fellow (1980-1986) and the director (1985-1987) of the Institute for English Language Education, University of Lancaster.
-Between 1986 and 1989 he became Senior Teaching Fellow and Senior Lecturer (1989-1993).
-Since 1993 ha has been a Professor of Linguistics and English Language Education, at Lancaster University.
-Between 1994 and 1997 he also served as the Head of department at Lancaster University.
+He was a teaching fellow (1980–1986) and the director (1985–1987) of the Institute for English Language Education, University of Lancaster.
+Between 1986 and 1989 he was senior teaching fellow, and senior lecturer (1989–1993).
+Since 1993 ha has been a professor of linguistics and English language education, at Lancaster University.
+Between 1994 and 1997 he also served as the head of department at Lancaster University.

-Between 1998 and 2000 he was also a British Council Adviser, Budapest, Hungary.
+Between 1998 and 2000 he was also a British Council adviser, Budapest, Hungary.

 On 19 April 2017, Alderson along with Tineke Brunfaut, and Luke Harding were selected as the winner of the International Language Testing Association (ILTA) Best Article Award.
 The award-winning paper, Towards a Theory of Diagnosis in Second and Foreign Language Assessment: Insights from Professional Practice Across Diverse Fields, was published in 2015 in the journal Applied Linguistics.
 The study investigated how diagnosis is theorized and carried out across a diverse range of professions with a view to finding commonalities that can be applied to the context of second and foreign language assessment.
 On the basis of interviews with professionals from fields such as car mechanics, IT systems support, medicine, psychology and education, a set of principles was drawn up to facilitate inform a comprehensive theory of diagnostic assessment in a second or foreign language.